Republic of Acre: History

-For forty years, after around 1860, Acre had been overrun by Brazilians, who made up the vast majority of the population.
+For forty years, after around 1860, Acre had been settled by Brazilians, who made up the vast majority of the population.
 The territory of Acre was assigned to Bolivia in 1867 by the Treaty of Ayacucho with Brazil.
 The rubber boom of the late 19th century attracted many Brazilian migrants to the region.
 In 1899–1900, the Spanish journalist and former diplomat Luis Gálvez Rodríguez de Arias led an expedition that sought to seize control of what is now Acre from Bolivia.
 The expedition was secretly financed by the Amazonas state government and aimed to incorporate Acre into Brazil after its independence from Bolivia.
-Gálvez declared himself president of the First Republic of Acre on July 14, 1899, and set up his capital at Puerto Alonso, which he renamed Cidade do Acre.
-That first republic lasted until March 1900, when the Brazilian government sent troops to arrest Gálvez and give Acre back to Bolivia.
+Gálvez declared himself president of the First Republic of Acre on 14 July 1899, and set up his capital at Puerto Alonso, which he renamed Cidade do Acre.
+The first republic lasted until March 1900, when the Brazilian government sent troops to arrest Gálvez and restore Acre to Bolivia.
 Gálvez was deported to Spain and the inhabitants of Acre found themselves up against both Bolivia and Brazil.

-In November 1900 an attempt was made at creating a Second Acre Republic with Rodrigo de Carvalho as president.
+In November 1900 an attempt was made at creating a Second Republic of Acre with Rodrigo de Carvalho as president.
 Again the movement was suppressed, and Acre remained part of Bolivia until 1903.